jayantasamaddar/quick-reference/aws/ec2/README.md

 ---

-# Launching an EC2 Instance: Using the Console
+# EC2: Launching an EC2 Instance using the Console

 Amazon EC2 allows you to create virtual machines, or instances, that run on the AWS Cloud.
 Quickly get started by following the simple steps below.